This article discusses automatically scoring film analysis essays. Here are links to other automated evaluations on the Virtual Writing Tutor.

 Can a computer give relevant feedback?

-I share all these doubts about brute force calculations of good writing.
-Surely, narrow artificial intelligence that calculates scores based on lists of structural features, lexical items, and grammatical error patterns will miss the value of a meaningful expression of nuanced broad human intelligence.
+Even so, I share all my colleagues doubts about brute force calculations of good writing.
+Surely, narrow artificial intelligence that calculates scores based on lists of structural features, lexical items, and grammatical error patterns will miss the value of a meaningful expression of nuanced human intelligence.

-Nevertheless, these doubts remind me of the observation the ancient Taoist philosopher Chuang-Tzu makes.
+Doubts about what computers can do remind me of an observation made by the ancient Taoist philosopher Chuang-Tzu.

 “All things have different uses.
 A horse can travel a hundred miles a day, but it cannot catch mice.”Chuang-Tzu, translated by Thomas Merton